Who Is at Risk?

 Both happen when your immune system makes a mistake and attacks your thyroid gland instead of fighting infections.
 Because certain proteins in your eyes are similar to thyroid tissue, your immune system may attack them, too.

 Eye problems are more common for people with Graves' disease, but some people with Hashimoto's may also get them.

 Thyroid disorders often run in families.
 If you have dry eyes and a family member with Graves' or Hashimoto's disease, you may want to get checked, too.
 Treating thyroid disorders will help prevent eye damage and other health problems.

 Your eyes need moisture.
 It helps them work the way they're supposed to and keeps them feeling healthy.
 Thyroid eye disease steals that moisture.

 Your eyes don't close completely.
 Graves' disease can affect the muscles around your eyes.
 Your upper lid may pull up while your lower lid pulls down.
-Or stuff may build up around your eye, pushing it out from its socket.
+Or stuff may build up behind your eye, pushing it out from its socket.
 These will make it hard to close your eyes tight, so moisture evaporates too fast.

 Not enough tears.
 Each time you blink, tears spread across the surface of your eyes, keeping them clear and moist.
 With a thyroid eye disease, you may not make enough tears.
 Or the tears you make may not work as well as they should.

 Not enough oil.
 Tears are a mix of water, oil, and mucus.
 The oil is made by glands in your eyelids and helps hold water on the surface of your eyes.
 Without enough oil, your tears evaporate too fast.